Overview

 Expectations

 You are asked to complete the Annual Faculty Reflection each year.
 There is no single “schedule” since CCO faculty are all on such varied teaching schedules.
 Instead, you should begin your own individual annual cycle by simply completing an initial Annual Faculty Reflection and then completing it again at the same time each year.
-Completing the Annual Faculty Self-Reflection helps to fulfill your adjunct teaching contract requirement to “be available for professional development and other program-related activities each semester.”

 Performance Evaluation